-Phone plans with unlimited everything are great for people who heavily depend on data.
-Whether it’s just for entertainment or if your job depends on it, some people need a more sizeable plan than the average user.
+Phone plans with unlimited everything are great for people who depend on cellular data to get through their days.
+Whether it’s for entertainment or your job depends on it, most people need unlimited data.

 Fortunately, there are many affordable options!
 But which company provides the best deals?
-Read on to find out how to choose the best phone plan for you and save cash.
+Read on to find out how to choose the best phone plan for you!

 Consider This Before Choosing a Cell Phone Plan